The Big Picture Project: a family study of autism

 (2) to track, report, and understand where families with autism live in comparison to where there are available autism-focused resources; and

-(3) to benefit the research community by helping studies target and reach potential participant.
+(3) to benefit the research community by helping studies target and reach potential participants.